Aircraft Mechanic

 The battery on a 1969 Cessna 210 was dead.
 I charged it overnight.
 It's a 12 volt system.
 When I connected it, turned the master on, the starter activated! the prop stared turning, the stall horn blared. the ignition was off!
 Why did it do this?

-Asked by Flyswb almost 11 years ago
+Asked by Flyswb over 11 years ago

 I have never worked on a Cessna 210 of any vintage.
 Sorry it is giving you trouble.